 Leave five or ten minutes at the end of the exam to review everything and to make sure all your identification details are on every page.
 Running out of time can be a common problem, so pace yourself well.

 Be kind to yourself after the exam

-When the exam is over, it's time to let it all go.
+When the exam is over, try your best to let it all go.
 Avoid going back over how you answered each question or what could have gone better.
-Instead, concentrate on what has gone well, and then get ready for the next one.
+Instead, concentrate on what you learned and what has gone well, and then use this to get ready for the next one.

 Make sure to take a break before you jump into studying for the next exam.
-Your mind will need a break, and you deserve it.
-Remember, if exam stress is getting you down it can help to tell someone how you're really feeling.
-Your health and wellbeing are important and worth prioritising.
+Your mind will need a break.
+Remember, if exam stress is getting you down it can help to tell someone how you’re really feeling.
+Your health and wellbeing are important.